-Prerequisite: "C" grade or higher or "Pass" in ESL 106 or equivalent, or assessment, or concurrent enrollment in ESL 2B
+Prerequisite: "C" grade or higher or "Pass" in ESL 2A or 2AG or equivalent, or assessment, or concurrent enrollment in ESL 2B

 This course builds upon the skills taught in ESL 2AG and further focuses on the study of English grammar for students whose first language is other than English.
 It is designed as a companion course to ESL 2B (Advanced Accelerated Composition for English as a Second Language).
 It develops and adds to skills in grammar and sentence structure such as is utilized in ESL 2B.
 Software is utilized to reinforce grammar skills introduced in class.
 Pass/No Pass only.
 Non-degree applicable.

 3 ADVANCED ENGLISH SUPPORT 2 UNITS

-Prerequisite: "C" grade or higher or "Pass" in any of the following: ESL 106, 119, 120, 2A, or 2B Corequisite: ENGL 120
+Prerequisite: "C" grade or higher or "Pass" in ESL 2B, or "B" grade or higher in ESL 2A Corequisite: ENGL 120